• Skip to primary navigation

 Soak the rice noodles in boiling water.

 In the meantime, dice the fish fillets.
-Combine the fish, garlic, remaining 2 teaspoon hot chilli, lemon grass and lime zest in a food processor.
+Combine the fish, garlic, remaining 2 tsp hot chilli, lemon grass and lime zest in a food processor.
 Process until smooth.
 Using wet hands, roll tablespoon sized balls and gently place them into the broth.
 While the fishballs poach, remove the tops and the strings from the snowpeas, separate the mushrooms and set aside.
 Slice the white portion of the spring onion into small rounds and fry until crunchy and golden.
 Drain on absorbent paper.

 Test the fishballs after ten minutes – take one out, cut it in half and test for done-ness*.